ozyurtf/gpu-programming/README.md

 }
 ```

 The code above is highly parallelizable.
+In one solution, each core can transpose the entire row to a column in the transposed matrix.
+Instead of transposing the entire row, each core can also tranpose matrix[i][j] individually and this approach is more efficient.

+If we do in-place transposition, we can allow only the cores handling the lower triangular part of the matrix to perform the swaps to prevent race condition.

 ## Lecture 2